 Gold angels are the symbol of the Nuremberg Christmas Market and can be seen floating in the sky around the entrances to the market.
 It is said that the angels are represent the Christkind and watch over the market.

 Take the Whole Family to the Kinderweihnacht Market

 While many markets in Germany have a carousel for children, Nuremberg provides a children’s Christmas market unlike any I have ever seen.
+With families in mind, the Kinderweihnachtmarkt is incredibly family-friendly!
 Not only is there a children’s carousel, but there is also a mini Riesenrad (Ferris wheel), a swing AND a mini choo-choo train!
 Here you can find all kinds of toys and gifts for children AND have your picture taken with Santa!

 - Opening Day Dec 1st – 10:00 a.m. – 9:00 p.m.